Betty Reid Soskin Biography

 Ranger Betty Reid Soskin speaks at the Rosie the Riveter Visitor Education Center in Richmond, California.
 In this 55-minute video, Betty introduces the park film "Home Front Heroes", which is played in its entirety.

-Passport StampOn September 22, 2021 Ranger Betty Reid Soskin will turn 100 years old.
+Passport StampOn September 22, 2021 Ranger Betty Reid Soskin turned 100 years old.
 In recognition of her birthday, Eastern National’s Passport To Your National Parks has created a special cancellation stamp.
 The limited-edition ink stamp is now available at the Rosie the Riveter Visitor Educaton Center in Richmond, California.

 Want a virtual #RangerBetty100 stamp?
 Visit the Passport To Your National Parks website at http://ow.ly/LB3a50G2vPN